grahamjpark/CodeLouisville-Python-Mon/week1/README.md

 # Python Install

 We’re going to point you to the Treehouse videos that were linked in the syllabus to get python set up.
-Pick the select the type of computer you have and make your way through the course.
+Pick the type of computer you have and make your way through the course.

 [**Setting up a Local Python Environment (Windows)**](https://teamtreehouse.com/library/setting-up-a-local-python-environment-windows)